 Abstract

 Memory distrust refers to the subjective appraisal of one’s memory functioning and it has two aspects: distrust over making omission errors (e.g., forgetting) and distrust over making commission errors (e.g., falsely remembering).
 Although these two aspects of memory distrust have been studied, how they are associated with memory validation (e.g., the formation of autobiographical belief) and reporting remains unclear.
 In the present study, we experimentally examined the effect of metacognitive appraisals on the memory validation process as well as the commission and omission errors in memory reporting.
 Specifically, participants (N = 622, Mage = 38.67, SDage = 12.23) completed a memory task in which they either received inaccurate feedback regarding making commission errors or making omission errors, or they received no feedback.
 Then, they completed a second recognition task.
-We found that compared to the control group with no feedback, people who received feedback that indicated a tendency to make commission errors showed a shift toward a more conservative response criterion; in contrast, participants who received feedback indicating a tendency to make omission errors showed a shift toward a more liberal response criterion.
-However, we did not find sufficient evidence that the effect of feedback was through its effect on state memory distrust toward commission or omission.
-Exploratory analyses suggested that the dominant effect of trait memory distrust on metamemory judgments and recognition outcomes is consistent with the self-reported tendency of committing memory errors.
-The presence of people calibrating judgments based on their memory distrust levels received some support but it is a relatively small effect.
+Compared to the control group with no feedback, people who received feedback that indicated a tendency to make commission errors showed a shift toward a more conservative response criterion; in contrast, participants who received feedback indicating a tendency to make omission errors showed a shift toward a more liberal response criterion.
+However, manipulation checks failed to show that our manipulations had the expected effect on state memory distrust; we therefore did not find sufficient evidence that the effect of feedback was through its effect on state memory distrust toward commission or omission.
+Possible explanations for the results and future directions are discussed.

 Keywords: Memory distrust, misinformation, response criterion, commission errors, omission errors